-5. Before beginning today's lesson, would you have described the Bible as a book or as an anthology (collection) of literature that is not intended to be read in any order?
-Has your opinion changed?
+- 5. Before beginning today's lesson, would you have described the Bible as a book or as an anthology (collection) of literature that is not intended to be read in any order?
+Has your opinion changed? - ANSWER.
+Answers will vary.
+Although in some ways the Bible can be seen as an anthology, we would argue that it should be read as a book because it tells one overall story.
+While you can read different parts of it at different times, it is important to know the overall story and to read it this way at times.

-Our English Bibles are comprised of two testaments-the Old and the New-with a total of 66 books.
+Our English Bibles are comprised of two testaments-the Old and the New with a total of 66 books.
 Thirty-nine of these make up the Old Testament and they are arranged chronologically and by genre (following the Greco-Roman tendency to arrange literary collections this way).
 The sequence is Law, History, Poetry and Wisdom, and Prophecy.
 However, when Jesus was teaching about himself from the Old Testament, he did not say, "...Everything written about me in the Law, History, Poetry and Wisdom, and Prophecy."
 Rather, he said, "...Everything written about me in the Law of Moses and the Prophets and the Psalms" (Luke 24:44).
-This is because the Jewish Bible3 used by Jesus and the apostles was apparently arranged in a different order than our Christian Old Testaments.
+This is because the Jewish Bible used by Jesus and the apostles was apparently arranged in a different order than our Christian Old Testaments.

-While the Jewish Bible contains the same 39 books as our Christian Old Testament, they are structured differently and grouped into three main divisions: The Law $(t\hat{o}r\hat{a}h)$, the Prophets $(n\check{e}\underline{b}\hat{i}\hat{r}m)$, and the Writings $(k\check{e}t\hat{u}\underline{b}\hat{i}m)$.
+While the Jewish Bible contains the same 39 books as our Christian Old Testament, they are structured differently and grouped into three main divisions: The Law ( $t\hat{o}r\hat{a}h$ ), the Prophets ( $n\check{e}b\hat{i}\hat{i}m$ ), and the Writings ( $k\check{e}t\hat{u}b\hat{i}m$ ).
 Sometimes the third division-the Writings-may be referred to as "the Psalms" because Psalms is the first major book in the Writings.
 Ancient Jewish literature confirms this three-fold structure which appears to be the oldest arrangement of the Hebrew Scriptures.
 The Hebrew Bible is often referred to as the Tanakh, an acronym derived from the first Hebrew letter of each of the three major divisions:

-Tôrâh (Law) Něbî'îm (Prophets) Kětûbîm (Writings)
+Tôrâh (Law) Něbî îm (Prophets) Kětûbîm (Writings)

-3 The term "Jewish Bible" is simply a reference to the Hebrew Old Testament.
+The term "Jewish Bible" is simply a reference to the Hebrew Old Testament.
 It is called the "Jewish Bible" to distinguish the ordering from the Christian (i.e., English) Old Testament, though their content is the same.